Publishing files

 Publish process diagram

 1. You click Publish Files on the processing set console.
-If you’ve arranged for auto-publish after discovery, publish will begin automatically and you aren’t required to start it manually.
+If you have set auto-publish after discovery, publish begins automatically and you are not required to start it manually.

 2. A console event handler checks to make sure that the set is valid and ready to proceed.